 This article will take a look at use cases by vertical, to demonstrate a few different ways to approach data analysis with AppsFlyer’s Cohort Report.

-Example #1: Assessing the success of a multi-regional retargeting campaign
+Example #1: Assessing the success of a multi-regional remarketing campaign

-Retargeting campaigns for shopping may include KPIs such as number of users who made a purchase in the app, purchase revenue, or percentage of re-engaged users.
-Cohort reports can provide multi-dimensional analysis of retargeting campaigns, to provide a full view of user behavior, KPIs and success metrics.
+Remarketing campaigns for shopping may include KPIs such as number of users who made a purchase in the app, purchase revenue, or percentage of re-engaged users.
+Cohort reports can provide multi-dimensional analysis of remarketing campaigns, to provide a full view of user behavior, KPIs and success metrics.

-Example: A shopping app that ran a retargeting campaign across multiple English-speaking countries.
+Example: A shopping app that ran a remarketing campaign across multiple English-speaking countries.
 The UA manager wants to find out how many of the users targeted with this campaign actually completed a purchase.

 By looking at the same data set from a couple of different angles, we managed to successfully assess several different KPIs.